 Narcotic pain medication will be available for pain relief after surgery.
 Narcotics are very effective for pain relief but may cause other side effects.
-The possible effects vary among patients and may include sleepiness, nausea, constipation, flushing, sweating, and occasionally euphoria or confused feelings.
-If these occur notify your doctor.
+The possible effects vary among patients and may include sleepiness, nausea, constipation, flushing, sweating, and occasionally euphoria or confused feelings are possible.
+If these occur notify your nurse.